mflint/SwiftMock/README.md

 ## Limitations

-* Unfortunately, there's some boiler-plate code needed to create mocks.
-See ```MockExampleCollaborator``` for an example.
-The mock simply forwards calls onto a ```MockCallHandler```.
+* There's some boiler-plate code needed to create mocks.
+See ```MockExampleCollaborator``` for an example, and the *Usage* section below
-* No support (yet) for stubbing, explicitly rejecting calls, or nice mocks
+* No support (yet) for stubbing, explicitly rejecting calls, call counts or nice mocks
-* A finite set of argument types can be checked for equality in the matching code
+* No support (yet) for "any value" matchers
+* Not all failure scenarios can report exactly where the failure occurred

 ## Usage